The buggies. The farms. The laundry hanging out on the line, the girls learning how to bake, the boys in the fields. Amish life seems so idyllic!

 The emphasis is not on serving God, even if it may be phrased that way.
 The emphasis instead is on preserving the community, exactly as it is.
 In Other Loves All Flee, Leona tells what happens when she and her husband have an honest encounter with Jesus.
 They’re so excited they tell others.
 And then they are told that they can’t remain in the community and believe that you can pray and hear God, because only the elders can tell you what God says.
 That’s the only way to preserve uniformity.
 So no one should be praying on their own.

-2. There CAN’T be any understanding of grace and stay as they are
+2. There CAN’T be any understanding of grace if there aren’t also changes to the status quo

 Practically any Amish romance I have read features the main characters coming to an understanding of salvation (they are Christian books, after all) but then deciding to remain in the Amish community.
 This sounds lovely.
 But it is absolute nonsense.
 The whole point of the Amish and other hyper-conservative Mennonite communities is that they live “apart”.
 They are not “the English”.
 And so the emphasis is on preserving a culture that’s different.
 You can’t preserve such a culture if people are allowed to think for themselves or to have their own relationship with God.
 What if God were to tell them something different from what the elders believe?